Here are examples of mission-critical knowledge that have been codified for corporate clients:

 Conduct scenario planning

-Articulate, integrate, and manage process variables
+Articulate, integrate, and manage process variables and operating windows

 Envision, codify, and visualize a system of systems